-There have been reports, unconfirmed by the Metropolitan Police, that the nuisance caused over several months in woods along How Lane prompted the arrest on Sunday of a man in his 70s.
+There have been reports, unconfirmed by the Metropolitan Police, that the nuisance caused over several months in woods along How Lane prompted the arrest on Sunday of a man in his late 60s or early 70s.

 A police officer was also observed yesterday on duty outside the man’s home on Cordrey Gardens, while the police also maintained a presence nearby on Deepfield Way later in the afternoon.

 The man at the centre of the complaints is said to be notorious in the local area as a motoring lobbyist and political agitator, and someone who has been known to be an active member of Croydon Conservatives and of UKIP and, on occasion, both at the same time.

 The police action is understood to have been in response at least in part to complaints from the local Conservative councillor, Mario Creatura.